SRv6d/rpsl-rs/README.md

 📰 Complete implementation for multiline RPSL values\
 💬 Able to parse objects directly from whois server responses\
 🧠 Low memory footprint by leveraging zero-copy\
-🧪 Robust parsing of any valid input ensured by Property Based Tests\
+🧪 Robust parsing of any valid input ensured by Property Based Tests
-🐍 Python usage is supported

 > [!WARNING]
 > This project is still in early stages of development and its API is not yet stable.